TechHutTV/homelab/proxy/README.md

       - ./letsencrypt:/etc/letsencrypt
 ```

-Due note, as seen in my docker compose you'll need to either need to set the network mode to [host](https://stackoverflow.com/questions/42438381/docker-nginx-proxy-to-host#:~:text=Use%20network_mode%3A%20host%2C%20this%20will%20bind%20your%20nginx,every%20exposed%20port%20is%20binded%20to%20host%27s%20interface.) or [expose the specific ports](https://www.reddit.com/r/homelab/comments/1c38ize/nginx_proxy_manager_cant_route_to_different_port/#:~:text=Nginx%20Proxy%20Manager%20is%20in%20a%20docker%20container.) if running on bridge mode for servers that are running on your home network from a different machine.
+Do note, as seen in my docker compose you'll need to either need to set the network mode to [host](https://stackoverflow.com/questions/42438381/docker-nginx-proxy-to-host#:~:text=Use%20network_mode%3A%20host%2C%20this%20will%20bind%20your%20nginx,every%20exposed%20port%20is%20binded%20to%20host%27s%20interface.) or [expose the specific ports](https://www.reddit.com/r/homelab/comments/1c38ize/nginx_proxy_manager_cant_route_to_different_port/#:~:text=Nginx%20Proxy%20Manager%20is%20in%20a%20docker%20container.) if running on bridge mode for servers that are running on your home network from a different machine.
 Also, be sure to check out their [Advanced Configuration](https://nginxproxymanager.com/advanced-config/) documents.

 #### If using bridge mode see the example below
 ```